syncfusion-content/asp.netwebforms-docs/aspnet/Getting-Started.md

 Selected Assemblies added to the Project reference {:.caption}

+N> We have removed dependency for Syncfusion.Core assembly since v13.2.0.29.
+If you are using the latest version, this assembly is not required in your application.
+Take a moment to look at the KB [link](https://www.syncfusion.com/kb/5211/why-is-the-syncfusion-core-assembly-missing-from-v13-2-0-29) for more information

 ##### Registering Syncfusion Assemblies within the Web.config

 In your application’s web.config file, add the following assembly information within the <assemblies> tag.